OrionDooms/wireframing/README.md

 * Prototyping Tools: Link frames to simulate navigation and user flows.
 * Version History: Track changes and revert to earlier versions easily.
 * Integration Friendly: Works well with tools like Slack, JIRA, and Notion.

+## Benefits of wireframing from a software development perspective.
+1. **Clear project vision:** Wireframes provide a visual representation of the product early in the development cycle.
+2. **Guides Architecture and component planning:** Wireframes help developers plan the structure of front-end components and even back-end APIs.
+3. **Better Collaboration Between Teams:** Developers, designers, and stakeholders can use wireframes as a shared reference point.
+4. **Time and cost efficiency:** Spotting UX or layout issues during the wireframe stage saves time compared to fixing them during or after development.
+5. **Simplifies Testing:** Testers can use wireframes to understand intended functionality and write early test cases.

+## How wireframes facilitate communication.
+The wireframes serves as a communication tool among team members, clients, and stakeholders, ensuring everyone is on the same page regarding the design and functionality.